Menglingliu/algo/README.md

 # algo

-**Motivation**: I do find algorithms incredibly fascinating, and here this is just the tip of iceberg in that fascinating world!
+**Motivation**: I do find algorithms fascinating, and here this is just a tip of iceberg in that fascinating world!